Ravenstine/goertzeljs/README.md

 The samplerate should be the sample rate of whatever sample buffers are being given to the goertzel object.
 Most of the time this is either 44100 or 48000 hz.
 This can be set as high or as low as necessary, though higher samplerates will create more overhead.
 Consider downsampling your audio for faster processing time.
 See dtmf.js on how samples can be downsampled.

-#### Compilation
-Install dependencies with NPM: ```npm install```
-Install the build system with NPM: ```npm install -g gulp-cli```

-Compile your changes from the CoffeeScript source by running `gulp build`.
-The changes will appear in the **build** directory.

 #### Testing
 Tests are written with Jasmine.
 Run the tests with ```gulp test```.
+Note that the tests are perfect "laboratory" conditions.
+Performance between an air gap(i.e. from speaker to microphone) varies drastically.

 ## DTMF
-I included a DTMF library that depends on goertzel.js for demonstration purposes; while I'll occasionally develop it, it's not officially supported so at the moment I won't include any specs on it.
+As noted above, I included a DTMF library that for demo purposes; while I'll occasionally develop it, it's not officially supported so at the moment I won't include any specs on it.

 At this time, frequencies need to occur for at least 0.11 seconds long to be detected consistently with a 512 sample buffer.
 Unfortunately, this is more than twice the minimum duration specified by ITU-T(0.043 seconds).

 Goertzel.js by itself does not get rid of noise, provided are some helpful utilities for eliminating noise.
-Usually I can get rid of 95% of background noise, and unless you are implementing a system similar to a phone system where button-presses mute the microphone, it may occasionally "mistake" a sound pattern for a DTMF tone.
+Usually I can get rid of most of background noise, and unless you are implementing something similar to a phone system where button-presses mute the microphone, it may occasionally "mistake" minute noise for a DTMF tone.

-The longer the buffer, the easier it is to filter out noise; this also means that the duration of a DTMF tone must be longer.
+The longer the buffer, the more the algorithm biases against noise.
 Implementing a sliding buffer helps too.

 Here's a quick how-to on using dtmf.js with goertzel.js.